alex47exe/PsPcSdkEmulator/README.md

 ## Tested Games
 The utility has been tested on the Steam versions of the following games:
-- God of War: Ragnarok
+- God of War: Ragnarök
 - Horizon Zero Dawn: Remastered
 - Until Dawn
 - LEGO Horizon Adventures